opsmill/infrahub/docs/tutorials/getting-started/graphql-query.md

 ### Introduction to GraphQL

 GraphQL is the main interface to programatically interact with Infrahub.
-Via the GraphQL interface, it's possible to perform all the standard CRUD operations: Create, Read, Update and Delete any objects in the database.
+Via the GraphQL interface, it's possible to perform all the standard CRUD operations (Create, Read, Update and Delete) on any objects in the database.

-In GraphQL terminology, a `query` reference any read operation and a `mutation` reference any write operation that may change the value of the data.
+In GraphQL terminology, a `query` references any read operation and a `mutation` references any write operation that may change the value of the data.
 Infrahub support both `query` and `mutation` for all objects.

 One of the main concepts behind GraphQL is the presence of a Schema that defines what type of information we have in the database and how these objects are related to each other, based on this schema, a user can execute queries that will return data.

-Unlike a REST API, the format of the response is not fixed in GraphQL, it depends on the query and you get back only that you asked for.
+Unlike a REST API, the format of the response is not fixed in GraphQL, it depends on the query and you get back only what you asked for.

 ### First Query